Skip to content

 uploading60–80%Uploads preprocessed data via secure upload URL

-processing80–100%Notifies backend, receives results from upload-complete response (or polls when persist mode is enabled)
+processing80–100%Notifies backend; receives results from the upload-complete response

 If you are integrating without the npm package, you must call each API endpoint yourself: